CMSgov/beneficiary-fhir-data/docs/rfcs/0020-rotate-hash-peppers.md

 #### PROS
 - **completely removes necessity to have/maintain hash algorithms and hashed data values**; BFD would never have to deal with this issue again.
 - removing requirement for PPs to hash search params simplifies URL construction for their client implementation and provides immediate performance boost due to not having to created hashed lookup value.
-- in checking with PPs, they are unamimous that this would be a good idea IF BFD could support both GET and POST for patient search for some minimal overlap duration, at the end of which, support for GET could be removed.
+- in checking with PPs, they are unanimous that this would be a good idea IF BFD could support both GET and POST for patient search for some minimal overlap duration, at the end of which, support for GET could be removed.
 Using raw MBI_NUM allows PPs to streamline their processing and not worry about hashing algorithm.
 #### CONS
 - BFD would need to implement some sort of logging interceptor of POST operations if we wanted to maintain current logging visibility for requests.
 Under the current logging framework, the GET URL is logged which includes the search param; BFD would lose visibility to the MBI or HICN hashed param value that is currently captured in log files.
 A logging interceptor could mitigate this shortcoming.
 - PPs that currently use service GET URLs will need to modify their client setup code to use HTTP POST; this requires the following changes:
   - change construction of URL from GET to POST.
   - encode former GET params into a POST body.
-- PPs are in favor of POST if some overlap support / break-in period supprting both GET and POST.
+- PPs are in favor of POST if some overlap support / break-in period supporting both GET and POST.
 ### Asymmetric Crypto
 [Asymmetric Crypto]: #asymmetric-crypto